vvorld/getid-web-sdk/README.md

 | Windows | Firefox | ✔️ | ✔️ |

 ### Obtaining an API key
 In order to start using GetID SDK, you will need an API key and API url.
-You can get and set your key and url in your GetID Dashboard.
+In your GetID Dashboard, you can get and set API key and SDK key.
+API key - grants you access to public API calls and SDK API calls.
+SDK key - grants you access to only SDK API calls.
+For security reasons, strongly recommended use "SDK key" in your SDK.
 ### Camera usage description
 The SDK uses the camera for capturing photos during verification.
 The app is responsible for describing the reason for using the camera.